Web Accessibility Initiative

-The World Wide Web Consortium (W3C)'s Web Accessibility Initiative (WAI) is an effort to improve the accessibility of the World Wide Web for people with disabilities.
+The Web Accessibility Initiative (WAI) is an initiative launched by the World Wide Web Consortium (W3C) in 1997.
+It is an effort to improve the accessibility of the World Wide Web for people with disabilities.
 People with disabilities encounter difficulties when using computers generally, but also on the Web.
 Since they often require non-standard devices and browsers, making websites more accessible also benefits a wide range of user agents and devices, including mobile devices, which have limited resources.
 According to a US government study, 71% of website visitors with disabilities will leave a website that is not accessible.

 The W3C launched the Web Accessibility Initiative in 1997 with endorsement by The White House and W3C members.
 It has several working groups and interest groups that work on guidelines, technical reports, educational materials and other documents that relate to the several different components of web accessibility.
 These components include web content, web browsers and media players, authoring tools, and evaluation tools.